JHU-315/FinalProject/Programs/README.md

 `Jonathan_Young_Natalie_Vallejo.pdf` contains the report to our project and how to utilize our dashboard system.

-`Data` folder contains the raw `.csv` files that are parsed for our use.
+`Cleaned_Data` folder contains the raw `.csv` files that are parsed for our use.
+The folder contains a folder for csv files called `CSV Files` which house our data